-1. Payment of the balance of the account shall be made by the debtor to the creditor Post Office in the case of the account for parcels posted in Egypt or Malaya for delivery in Malaya or Egypt by means of a sterling draft on London and in respect of à découvert parcels, credits on which are expressed in gold francs, in the manner prescribed by the Convention of the Postal Union for the liquidation of the balances of Transit Accounts.

-2. The preparation and transmission of a general account and the payment of the balance of that account shall be effected as early as possible and, at the latest, within a period of three months from the end of the period to which the account relates.
-After the expiration of this term the sums due from one Post Office to the other shall bear interest at the rate of 5 per cent per annum to be reckoned from the date of expiration of the said term.
+- I. Payment of the balance of the account shall be made by the debtor to the creditor Post Office in the manner prescribed by the Convention of the Postal Union for the liquidation of the balances of transit accounts. - 2.
+The preparation and transmission of a general account and the payment of the balance of that account shall be effected as early as possible and, at the latest, within a period of three months from the end of the period to which the account relates.
+After the expiration of this term, the sums due from one Post Office to the other shall bear interest at the rate of 5 per cent per annum to be reckoned from the date of expiration of the said term.